Awards & Prizes

 The Philip Hall Award is donated annually by Brenda Wright in memory of her father, Rupert Nicholson, and is for a significant contribution to the preservation of the history of Rolls-Royce heritage.
-This years recipient was Duncan Feetham in recognition of all his hard work organising the Heritage Weekends over the last 8 years.
+This years recipient was Michael Bailey in recognition of his hard work in digitalising historic documents and drawings.

 The Institution of Engineering and Technology’s Awards Committee gives a Sir Henry Royce Medal each year for “outstanding engineering project or career development”.
 This year David Whale, Chairman of the Foundation Awards Committee, was proud to present it to Dr Robert Hoye, a Royal Academy of Engineering Research Fellow in the Department of Materials Science and Metallurgy at Cambridge University.

 MoD Apprenticeship Award – August 17th 2018

 SHRMF Chairman Jane Pedler with husband Rob and business manager John Baker (along with 20/25 GAF 76, pictured with the apprentices, below) travelled to the MoD Training Centre at Shrivenham on 17 August to judge the Sir Henry Royce Prize at the MoD Apprentice week.

 The challenge was to create an axe using a circular saw blade as the basic material, and anything else that could be found in the stores, or sourced on the internet.
 It had to contain some original features and would be subjected to a ‘function test’ of chopping wood.
 The candidates had four days to design the axe, source the materials (other than the saw blade) and complete the task.

 The quality of workmanship was amazing; handles of polished wood were finished in various ways, blades carefully designed for form and function and heat treated or hardened according to taste.
 Chopping kindling and severing a fence post were the final tests and proved a little too much for some designs.